NadiaCop7/BeginningReact/chTwo.md

 };
 ```

-You can also create variables, functions, etc within the render method, but keep in mind if you need it to be accessible in other functions etc, you should put it above the render method and call it with “this” when it is needed.
+This area above the render method and just under the class initialization is where we will have our prop type decalrations.
+In our class components we assign each prop a "type" aka data type, and make sure we are importing PropTypes near the top of the file.
+We will take another look at props in a bit.
+You can also create variables, functions, etc *inside* the render method, but keep in mind if you need it to be accessible in other functions etc, it should go above the render method and then called with “this” when it is needed.

 A note about `this`.
-The `this` keyword is used throughout our JS files and goes away with typescript for the most part.
+The `this` keyword is used throughout our JS files and is not as prevalent with typescript, though still exists.
 The simplest way to understand this, is that “this” is data that lives in this document, but outside of its respective scope.
 A function that is being called outside of its scope, say,  in the render/return,  it will look like the arrow below:

 ```
 class SomeComponent extends React.Component {